 Training Program Modifications

 During the JL516 evacuation, two airline employees among the passengers assisted at the final exit, guiding passengers inside the cabin and managing slide operations.
-Training now addresses how to identify and deploy capable passengers in large-scale evacuations where crew capacity is exceeded.
+Training now addresses how to deploy capable passengers in large-scale evacuations where crew capacity is exceeded.

 Decision Authority Questions